GalaxyRoblox/Policies/docs/moderation.md

 !!! danger "Work in Progress"

     This guide is still being actively worked on, and is not quite ready yet.
-Report any issues to @cswimr on Discord.
+Report any issues to @cswim on Discord.

 ## Trial Moderators